Decentralized Algorithms for Wasserstein Barycenters: Fr e chet Mean with respect to Optimal Transport

 \subsection{The SA Approach: Stochastic Mirror Descent}

 Now we propose an approach to solve problem \eqref{def:population_unregFrech} without additional regularization.
-The approach is based on mirror prox given by the iterative formula \eqref{eq:prox_mirr_step}.
+The approach is based on mirror descent given by the iterative formula \eqref{eq:prox_mirr_step}.
 We use simplex setup which provides a closed form solution for \eqref{eq:prox_mirr_step}.
-Algorithm \ref{Alg:OnlineMD} presents the application of mirror prox to problem \eqref{def:population_unregFrech}, where the gradient of $ W(p^k,q^k)$ can be calculated using dual representation of OT \cite{peyre2019computational} by any LP solver exactly
+Algorithm \ref{Alg:OnlineMD} presents the application of mirror descent to problem \eqref{def:population_unregFrech}, where the gradient of $ W(p^k,q^k)$ can be calculated using dual representation of OT \cite{peyre2019computational} by any LP solver exactly

 Then where $u^*$ is a solution of \eqref{eq:refusol} such that $\la u^*,\one\ra =0$.

 The next theorem estimates the complexity of Algorithm \ref{Alg:OnlineMD}